Claire Pinney Painting and Poetry

 Claire's career began in a cake shop in St Albans, Hertfordshire.
 She progressed from jam doughnuts to rum babas but her life was changed forever by the Russian slices.

 She studied Russian and Soviet Studies at the School of Slavonic and East European Studies, London.
 In 1991 she was ready to tuck into the next layer of adventure and set off to live in the Soviet Union.
 When the USSR collapsed shortly after her arrival, she experienced at first hand the challenges faced by ordinary people in the crumbling Soviet empire.
-Claire lived in Minsk until 1994 and frequently returns to Belarus to visit friends.
+Claire lived in Minsk until 1994 and, when she can, returns to Belarus to visit friends.

 Settling back in England, she worked at a project for homeless women for 7 years, trained as a spiritual director, studied theology and generally tried to figure out what to do with herself.
 Finally she graduated from London Met with a degree in Fine Art and won the University's Purchase Prize.